 Thank you all, guests and listeners, for joining me on my mission to show the public who the FBI is and what the FBI does.
 If you’re a retired agent with a dusty PowerPoint presentation about one of your old FBI cases buried away somewhere, ripped through those old boxes and drawers and pull out the file, blow off the cobwebs and please contact me.
 I’m always looking for great cases to review.

 If you enjoy what you hear, the audiobook has six more hours for you to listen to or you can pick up the ebook, paperback, or hardback.
 I want FBI Myths and Misconceptions: A Manual for Armchair Detectives to become “the book” to learn about the FBI.
 All my books are is available wherever books are sold.
 By the way, my son and I are busy working on the companion FBI Search Word and Activity Book to provide a fun and relaxing way for you to be amazed at how much you’ve learned about the FBI from listening to the show.

 2020 will be an amazing year.
-Besides the puzzle book, I’ll be publishing Spoiled Sport, the third novel in my Kari Wheeler FBI Philadelphia Corruption Squad series, and I’m 99 percent sure that my husband and I will be relocating to Raleigh, NC in the late spring to help my daughter and son-in-law with my grandson and the new baby due in June.
+Besides the puzzle book, I’m 99 percent sure that my husband and I will be relocating to Raleigh, NC in the late spring to help my daughter and son-in-law with my grandson and the new baby due in June.
 I hope your year will be amazing too.